AbdurahmanAlmehdi/native_ai_bridge_library/native_ai_bridge/README.md

 - **`RUN_ERROR`**: Failed to run the prompt, often due to missing resources.
 This commonly occurs when:
   - The model resources are still downloading
   - The Local Sanitizer Asset is not yet available
-  - Incompatible Verions of xcode
+  - Incompatible versions of Xcode
   - The device is low on storage space
   - The model was recently installed and is still initializing

 ### Handling Resource Availability

-When you first install the app or update to a new iOS version, Apple's Foundation Models framework may need to download additional resources, if you have MacOS 26 beta 2, make sure you are using Xcode 26 beta 2 aswell.
-If not you might encounter `RUN_ERROR` or `MODEL_NOT_READY` errors.
+When you first install the app or update to a new iOS version, Apple's Foundation Models framework may need to download additional resources.
+If you have macOS 26 beta 2, make sure you are using Xcode 26 beta 2 as well.
+If not, you might encounter `RUN_ERROR` or `MODEL_NOT_READY` errors.

 ## Tool Calling